wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1.1 =
+* "Did you mean" suggestions now work in blogs that are not in root directory.
+* Early 2.1 downloads had faulty encodings.
+Update to make sure you've got a good file.

 = 2.1 =
 * An experimental "Did you mean" suggestion feature.
 Feedback is most welcome.